Hiking in Bako National Park and Eating in Kuching – the best of Malaysian Borneo

 pitcher plant in Bako National Park, Sarawak, Borneo

-We arrive at the viewpoint, a sandstone rocky surface overlooking the beach, which to our disappointment we realise that cannot be reached!
+We arrive at the viewpoint, a sandstone rocky surface overlooking the beach, which to our disappointment we realize cannot be reached!

-By the way, they say it’s not safe to swim in Bako’s beaches because of the many sea crocodiles.
+By the way, they say it’s not safe to swim on Bako’s beaches because of the many sea crocodiles.

 Our plan was to head to Tajor waterfall, around 3km further deep in the park.
 The waterfall is nothing special but it has a nice swimming pond.
 By the way, the last boat back is at 3 pm and we probably won’t make it.
 We get back and take the last boat for another bumpy ride.